 The length of your credit history also plays a big role in your credit scores.
 Adding more accounts to your credit file with Experian Boost helps you build credit history by showing more evidence of active accounts and on-time payments.

 Experian Boost isn't just different—it's the first-ever service to give users the ability to increase their FICO® Score in a matter of minutes.
 So far, over 4 million Americans have connected their accounts to Experian Boost.
 As mentioned, certain payments have never before factored into your credit scores.
 Experian Boost is the first product to change that, boosting your credit scores immediately if qualified on-time payments are found in your bank accounts.

 Across the country, Experian Boost has raised Americans' credit scores by more than 29 million points in total.
 Anyone can sign up for Experian Boost, but consumers with little to no credit and those with very poor to fair credit scores tend to benefit the most.

 Out of each FICO credit tier—very poor, fair, good, very good and exceptional—the majority (87%) of people with a very poor score who used Experian Boost saw their FICO® Score increase.
 Among people with a fair score, 63% saw their scores increase.

 Experian Boost is completely free.
 Once you sign up, you'll automatically be enrolled in a free Experian CreditWorks℠ Basic membership, which offers additional services such as free credit monitoring and a free FICO® Score.
 There is no additional charge to connect your bank accounts, and if you choose to disconnect your account, you can keep your Experian CreditWorks Basic membership.

-If you pay utility or telecom bills using your bank accounts, consider using Experian Boost to get credit for your past on-time payments and instantly raise your credit scores.
+If you pay a utility, telecom or Netflix bill using your bank accounts, consider using Experian Boost to get credit for your past on-time payments and instantly raise your credit scores.
 You can always get your free credit score from Experian to stay on top of your credit and see how you may be able to improve your scores.